dylan-teehan-skc/Metrics-Monitoring-System/ReadMe.md

 # Monitoring System

-A robust monitoring system designed to collect, process, and report various metrics from system resources and external services.
+A metrics monitoring system designed to collect, process, and report various metrics from system resources and external services.
 The system features a modular architecture with support for different types of monitors and flexible metric queuing mechanisms.

 ## Features